 Meet location independent world traveler Barbara of Barbaralicious, a travel website that won the Digital Nomad Blog Award in 2017.
 Barbara is a Travel Blogger, Zumba Instructor, Kizomba dancer and professional translator.
-She’s also the author of 3 books; My Trip Around The World – A Dream Come True, Traveling on a Low Budget and Travel Solo, plus 15 city guides covering the best nomad destinations around the world all available here.
+She’s also the author of 3 books; My Trip Around The World – A Dream Come True, Traveling on a Low Budget and Travel Solo.

 Put it this way, if you are dreaming of a laptop lifestyle then Barbara is probably the person to go to for inspiration, tips and advice.
 A self-confessed travel addict and digital nomad since 2014, Barbara loves to indulge her passion for languages (she speaks German, Italian and Spanish) while exploring new places and cultures.